gwenbrin/iphone-tipcalculator/README.md

 * Consider using a number stepper for split (bills are not likely going to be split with over 10 people)
 * When split value is empty, Price per person should be blank instead of null or inf
 * The Split label doesn't make the field's funtionality 100% clear to the users
+* Add a Clear button to reset the fields to their original state

 ## Screenshot